gcnyin/raw-nio/README.md

 ## Event Loop

-Here is my implementation of the event loop and several applications build-on the eventloop.
+Here is my implementation of the event loop and several applications build-on the event loop.

 - echo
 - load balancer
     - random
     - round robin
     - min connection count

+I also implemented an object pool `ByteBufferPool` to reuse `DirectByteBuffer`.

 ## TCP Load Balancer